 In Iceland, tipping is not expected; nearly all bills that you receive already include gratuity, and it is quite unnecessary—and uncommon—to add a tip.
-You will still get a smile and Icelanders will not think any worse of you.
+You will still get a smile and Icelanders will not think any worse of you if you tip.
 Of course, Icelanders will not decline a tip for good service.
 If you feel you have received excellent service, the best way to show your appreciation is to tip 10 percent or round up the amount of the bill.

 Why Not Tip?